moxiaoshao/TransitionSketch/README.md

-# TransitionSketch
+# CascadeSketch

 ## Introduction
-- The `./TransitionSketch/` directory contains the implementation and tests of TransitionSketch.
+- The `./TransitionSketch/` directory contains the implementation and tests of CascadeSketch (Note: CascadeSketch is the updated name of our algorithm, previously known as TransitionSketch.).
 - The new experiments and their comparison algorithms are located in the `final` folder.

 ## Information on the Dataset Used in This Project